kurtosis-tech/readyset-package/README.md

 **IMPORTANT: Do not use `localhost` or `127.0.0.1`, instead use the IP Address as `hostname` for `upstream_db_url`.**

-The schema for creating connection string is show below.
+The schema for creating a connection string is shown below.
 For more information regarding `upstream_db_url` , refer to the documentation [here](https://docs.readyset.io/reference/cli/readyset/#-upstream-db-url).

 ```
 [postgresql|mysql]://<user>:<password>@<hostname>[:<port>]/<database>[?<extra_options>]